ApryseSDK/pdftron-flutter/API.md

 ```

 #### overrideAnnotationMenuBehavior
-array of [AnnotationMenuItems](./lib/constants.dart) constants, defaults to none
+array of [`AnnotationMenuItems`](./lib/constants.dart) constants, defaults to none

 Defines the menu items that will skip default behavior when pressed.
-They will still be displayed in the annotation menu, and the event handler [`startAnnotationMenuPressedListener`](#startAnnotationMenuPressedListener) will be called where custom behavior can be implemented.
+They will still be displayed in the annotation menu, and the event handler [`startAnnotationMenuPressedListener`](#startAnnotationMenuPressedListener) will be called from which custom behavior can be implemented.

 ```dart
 config.overrideAnnotationMenuBehavior = [AnnotationMenuItems.copy];